Billy Reid (Canadian songwriter): Film and television

 Billy Reid is also among the first group of internet personalities to make a transition from the internet into network television.
 Along with Lara Doucette of Tiki Bar TV, Billy hosted the Canadian series Exposure, a show that featured the best viral videos from the internet, part of the 2007 summer/fall lineup on the CBC.
 In March 2008, Reid was one of the first YouTubers invited by the YouTube staff to edit the homepage and choose the featured videos.

 Reid collaborated with YouTubers Rhett and Link for "T-Shirt War" a commercial in which they used 222 T-shirts with unique designs.
 "T-shirt War" won in Best Online Promotion at the Apparel Industry category at the 2010 Spirit Awards.
 Following the success of the original, Reid and the original crew were hired to produce a national television and cinema spot for McDonald's and Coca-Cola with the same T-shirt War theme.
 The commercial was also uploaded on YouTube and entitled "T-shirt War 2.”
 Billy created the art direction, design, as well as the sound effects for both videos.

 Billy Reid also collaborated again with Rhett and Link on Brink, hosted by Josh Zepps, on the Science Channel.
-They created three music videos Space Junk, Robot Girlfriend, and Hello - The Seti Song.
+They created three music videos Space Junk, Robot Girlfriend, and Hello – The Seti Song.
 He created art and animation for all three videos.
-He also produced, co-wrote, provided vocals on "Hello - The Seti Song."
+He also produced, co-wrote, provided vocals on "Hello – The Seti Song."

 In the spring of 2010 Reid became the spokesperson for Frito Lay Canada's Doritos Viralocity Contest.
-The nation-wide competition asked Canadians to name the company's newest flavour of the tortilla-based chip product and create a 60-second online video.
+The nationwide competition asked Canadians to name the company's newest flavour of the tortilla-based chip product and create a 60-second online video.
 Billy was interviewed on many news and Canadian morning talk shows, including Webnation hosted by Amber MacArthur.

 Billy's work has appeared on MTV, The Comedy Network, VH1's Best Week Ever, Sketch with Kevin McDonald, CBC On Demand, Gemini Awards and The Science Channel.

+Videogames

+Ninja Gaiden 4

+Billy made his videogame voice-acting debut as the main antagonist "Achilles" as well as his human form "Misaki", for the videogame Ninja Gaiden 4 released for PlayStation 5, Windows, and Xbox Series X/S on October 21, 2025.